ros-controls/mujoco_ros2_simulation/README.md

 This project includes a [compose](./docker-compose.yml) and [Dockerfile](./.docker/Dockerfile) for development and testing in an isolated environment.

+> [!NOTE]
-**Note**: you may need to give docker access to xhost with `xhost +local:docker` to ensure the container has access to the host UI.
+> You may need to give docker access to xhost with `xhost +local:docker` to ensure the container has access to the host UI.

 For users on arm64 machines, be sure to specify the `CPU_ARCH` variable in your environment when building.